 Applications are accepted annually for the Kevin Freeman Travel Grant.
 The grant, established in 1994 to honor the memory of Kevin Freeman and awarded for the first time in 1997, supports attendance of music librarians and students new to the field to the Music Library Association's annual meeting.
 Recipients receive gratis conference registration and a cash award of up to $750 for travel costs (transportation and accommodations at the convention hotel).
 At least one grant will be awarded to a first-time attendee, if applicable.
-At least one grant will be awarded to an individual from an underrepresented racial or ethnic minority group*, if applicable.
+At least one grant will be awarded to an individual from an underrepresented minority group*, if applicable.
+Awardees of the Diversity Scholarship Award will be automatically considered for the Travel Grant.
 Applicants must be members of the Music Library Association and in one of the following groups:

-- in the first three years of their professional career
+- in the first three years of their career

 - a graduate student in library school (by the time of the conference, February 22-26, 2017) aspiring to become a music librarian, or